 Baixa – the heart of the city

-Baixa is a Lisbon’s downtown, with big plazas, wide streets and shopping avenues.
+Baixa is a Lisbon’s downtown, with big plazas, wide streets, and shopping avenues.
 It’s full of restaurants and hotels, vibrant and lively.
-If you still have some time left in Lisbon, check some of the sights below.
+If you still have some time left in Lisbon, check some of the things to do in Baixa below.

 - The Santa Justa Lift (also called Carmo Lift or Elevador de Santa Justa ) – is located in the historical part of Lisbon – Santa Justa and connects lower streets of Baixa district with the higher Largo do Carmo (Carmo Square).
 It’s the only vertical lift in the city, offering great panoramic views from the top floor and it’s very popular with tourists.

 Open everyday from 7:00 – 23:00, might get very busy in the summer months.
 Single ticket costs